Adeniyi-Bella/geohilfe-product/frontend/README.md

 ### Debugging
 - In dev mode, there is a bug that makes the map not to load correctly.
 In this case, you have to reload.
-- During development, you have to also follow the eslint rules, unless you would get eslint errors.
+- During development, you have to also follow the eslint rules before saving, unless you would get eslint errors.